Boundedness of the space of stable logarithmic maps: Artin fans

+that lift locally to charts.
+These are clearly indexed by a set (with no nontrivial automorphisms).

+The morphism is \'etale if and only if it is locally of finite presentation and formally \'etale.
+It is locally of finite presentation because both source and target are locally of finite presentation over $\CC$.
+To verify the infinitesimal lifting property, consider a diagram

-where the vertical arrow on the right is the restriction of the map of characteristic monoids $\oM_{S'} \rightarrow \oM'_{S'}$ to $S$ and the horizontal arrows are charts.
-But $\et(S') = \et(S)$ and under this identification $\oM_S = \oM_{S'}$ and $\oM'_S = \oM'_{S'}$.
-With these substitutions,~\eqref{eqn:4} gives the diagonal arrow lifting~\eqref{eqn:5} and shows it is unique.
+in which $S'$ is an infinitesimal extension of $S$.
+The map $S' \rightarrow \Log_{\Delta^1}$ gives a morphism of logarithmic structures $M'_{S'} \rightarrow M_{S'}$ on $S'$.
+The commutativity of the square induces a commutative square~\eqref{eqn:4} where the vertical arrow on the right is the restriction of the map of characteristic monoids $\oM'_{S'} \rightarrow \oM_{S'}$ to $S$ and the horizontal arrows are charts.
+But $S$ and $S'$ have identitical \'etale sites and under this identification $\oM_S = \oM_{S'}$ and $\oM'_S = \oM'_{S'}$.
+With these substitutions,~\eqref{eqn:4} can be lifted, \'etale-locally, to a chart because the maps $M_S \rightarrow \oM_S$ and $M'_S \rightarrow \oM'_S$ are surjections of \'etale sheaves.
+This gives the diagonal arrow lifting~\eqref{eqn:5} and shows it is unique.

 The assertion that the $\cA_{\sigma \rightarrow \tau}$ cover $\Log_{\Delta^1}$ translates into the following familiar facts \begin{enumerate}[label=\arabic{*})] \item the characteristic monoid of a fine, saturated logarithmic structure possesses a chart locally, and \item a morphism of fine, saturated logarithmic structures with charts by $\sigma^\vee$ and $\tau^\vee$ may be induced locally from a morphism $\sigma \rightarrow \tau$. \end{enumerate} \end{proof}